• Skip to primary navigation

 • White Vinegar: It may seem like a strange ingredient, but when you combine it with the milk, it makes a kind of homemade buttermilk, which, along with the sourdough starter, creates super fluffy pancakes.
 If you do not have vinegar, you can omit it, but it does help to use it.
 Don't worry, using vinegar does not make the pancakes taste like vinegar.

 • Bananas: Use 2 medium bananas.
-For a stronger banana flavor choose overripe bananas, rather than just ripe bananas.
-The more ripe the bananas, the stronger the banana flavor.
-Though, overripe bananas are not actually sweeter than ripe bananas.
+For a stronger banana flavor, choose overripe bananas, rather than just ripe bananas.
+The riper the bananas, the stronger the banana flavor.
+Though overripe bananas are not actually sweeter than ripe bananas.
 See my Guide to Banana Bread for more details.

 • Eggs: Use large eggs, pasture-raised if possible.